 Education is the key to freedom.
-As an educator for more than 40 years, I saw firsthand how a good education can change the course of a student’s life, regardless of their race, religion, or economic circumstances.
-But right now, K-12 education in the U.S. is stagnating: we’re 37th in the world in math and 13th in reading.
+For 40 years, I served as an educator, mentor, and coach.
+I saw firsthand how a good education can change the course of a student’s life, regardless of their race, religion, or economic circumstances.
+But, K-12 education in the U.S. is stagnating: as of the most recent data, we’re 37th in the world in math and 13th in reading.
+And after the COVID lockdowns nationwide, those statistics could become even worse.
 That’s simply not good enough for the most powerful country in the world.

-My first speech as a U.S. Senator highlighted my desire to focus on improving education for all students and set them up for success in and out of the classroom.
+Improving education is so important to me that I made it the topic of my very first floor speech in the U.S. Senate.
+In my speech, I highlighted my desire to focus on educational opportunities for all students and ways we can ensure students are set up for success in and out of the classroom.
 WATCH

 School choice ensures all students have access to the same educational opportunities, regardless of their zip code.
 That is why I have taken action to expand school choice for students

 Mental health is a huge challenge to many of our students, especially in a post-COVID classroom environment.
 Challenges can also arise for students who choose less traditional educational routes, such as trade school or specialized technician programs.
 I have pushed to recognize the benefits of nontraditional programs that provide good-paying jobs for those who don’t want to attend a four-year institution.
 I spoke about providing more mental health literacy programs within the classroom so that we can identify mental health issues earlier, and better support our students who are struggling.
 I am committed to tackling the mental health issue head on and will continue to advocate for solutions to this crisis.

 Students attend school to be taught “how” to think, not “what” they should think.
 Taxpayer dollars should not go toward funding divisive curriculum in classrooms that teaches students to hate our country.
 This is why I have pushed back against the left’s attempts to force biased and progressive agendas on our students.